Adivise/NanoSpace/README.md

 cd quality-musicbot-lavalink
 npm install
 ```
-After installation finishes you can use `node .` to start the bot.
+After installation finishes you can use `node .` to start the bot. or `Run Start.bat`

 ## Configuration